New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Retirement mortgage lenders can offer a loan secured against the value of your home, allowing you to raise cash or borrow money by releasing some of your existing property’s equity.

 This is often seen as a big financial commitment, so it’s essential to consider all aspects of the deal thoroughly to make sure that you are making the right decision for yourself and your loved ones.
-As such, seeking independent advice from professional advisors is recommended before entering any agreement.
+As such, seeking independent advice from professional advisors is recommended before entering into any agreement.

 When applying for a retirement mortgage, in addition to legal fees, there may also be other costs involved, including setting up and maintenance fees – so it’s essential to understand precisely how much money you need to repay on an ongoing basis throughout the loan.